veselinvgeorgiev/veseling/README.md

 2) Additional task is to perform customer segmentation.
 It is done quantitatively via a so-called `k-means` clustering method which is the most widely used.

-You can find more information about the datasets [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and [here](https://www.kaggle.com/datasets/olistbr/marketing-funnel-olist)